llmrel/llmrel.github.io/call-for-papers.md

 <!-- # Call for Papers -->

-We invite researchers to submit their papers to the NeuroAI Workshop.
+We invite the researchers in the field of NeuroAI to submit their papers to the this Workshop.
+Authors are encouraged to submit their NeurIPS main conference submissions concurrently to this workshop.

 Topics of interest include, but are not limited to:

 - Neuro-inspired Computations
 - Explainable AI in Neuroscience